pangenome/odgi/test/python/odgi_ffi.md

 ```

-Let's explore the edges. `odgi_follow_edges` returns handles/nodes on the right and left of the edges:
+Let's explore the edges of a node. `odgi_follow_edges` returns handles/nodes on the right and left of the edges:

 ```python